CUNY-CL/yoyodyne/README.md

 The user can override the default encoder architectures.
 One can override the source encoder using the `--source_encoder` flag:

--   `"feature_invariant_transformer"`: This is a variant of the transformer encoder for use with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
+-   `feature_invariant_transformer`: This is a variant of the transformer encoder for use with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
--   `"linear"`: This is a linear encoder.
+-   `linear`: This is a linear encoder.
--   `"lstm"`: This is a LSTM encoder.
+-   `lstm`: This is a LSTM encoder.
--   `"transformer"`: This is a transformer encoder.
+-   `transformer`: This is a transformer encoder.

 When using features, the user can also specify a non-default features encoder using the `--features_encoder` flag (`"linear"`, `"lstm"`, `"transformer"`).